-If you are the type of investor that wants to do it all yourself and reduce your costs by cutting out the middlemen, then you will have to take on several responsibilities.
+If you are the type of real estate investor that wants to do it all yourself and reduce your costs by cutting out the middlemen, then you will have to take on several responsibilities.
 Such investors usually have some type of previous experiences like construction or contracting background, which can significantly help them during the home improvement or repair processes.

 Others prefer to hire professionals for such activities and engage themselves in managing their tenants.
 Using this approach can only be feasible if you are more concerned about your money rather than your time.
 After all, it will become a full-time job to take care of all activities yourself without hiring any employees.